-As loving, caring parents we try hard to do the best we can to raise our children well, but sometimes we find ourselves stuck in the trenches.
-Things have gone contrary to our plans.
-To be blunt—our loved ones have gone off the rails.
-Our children became involved in activities we never thought possible; they struggle with issues we couldn’t have anticipated.
-That’s what happened to us with our middle child.
+As loving, caring parents we try hard to do the best we can to raise our children well, but sometimes we find ourselves parenting in the trenches.
+Our children’s lives have not turned out as we thought they would.
+Everything has gone contrary to our well-made plans.
+Our loved ones have gone off the rails and we are left stuck in the mud, wondering where we went wrong?
+Our children are involved in activities we never thought possible.
+They struggle with issues we couldn’t have anticipated.
+That’s what happened to us with one of our children.

-Before we know it, were up to our knees in mud and muck.
-We see no way out; the bad keeps coming.
-How do we cope?
-What can we do?
-What is the one thing we need?
+Before we knew it, we were up to our knees in mud and muck.
+We saw no way out.
+The bad kept coming.

-Blogger, Rick Thomas, shared some thought-provoking comments in a recent article that apply to this situation.
-Words in italics are my comments.
+Blogger, Rick Thomas, shared some thought-provoking comments in an article that I believe apply to us.

 You Can’t Stop the Bad